Adult Sickle Cell Quality of Life Measurement Information System (ASCQ-Me)

 Older African American couple walking outside

-The life expectancy of individuals who have Sickle Cell Disease (SCD) has steadily improved over the last several decades.
-Due to improvements in therapy, SCD has become a chronic health condition that many people manage into old age.
-Because SCD has evolved in this way, we have a better grasp of acute treatment needs than we have of the long-term needs of adults who live with SCD.
+The life expectancy of individuals who have Sickle Cell Disease (SCD) has steadily improved over the last several decades, so that SCD has become a chronic health condition that many people manage into old age.

 To explore improved treatments for adults who have SCD, AIR worked with the National Heart, Lung, and Blood Institute to develop the Adult Sickle Cell Quality of Life Measurement Information System, or ASCQ-Me, a patient-reported outcome measurement system that assesses the physical, social, and emotional impact of SCD.